IPG Photonics (IPGP) Q2 2017 Results - Earnings Call Transcript

 Valentin P. Gapontsevm, Ph.D. - IPG Photonics Corp.

 ILT, it's not big company, small company, but very well – they have good position (49:44) supplies for medical with a (49:49), a Medtronics-like, a (49:51) Medical, Boston Scientific, many others.
-So, (49:54) through the ILT, we really become a qualified supplier of not just the laser, but we've become a qualified supplier of multi-x machines for many application.
+So, today is was through the ILT, we really become a qualified supplier of not just the laser, but we've become a qualified supplier of multi-x machines for many application.

 This medical device market is more than $100 billion.
-And, of course, automation, they need to model automation, so now our target to become major supplier of automation systems (50:24) in this application.
-ILT help us, we'll say, two, three years in introduction to (50:34) into to the business.
+And, of course, automation, they need to model automation, so now our target to become major supplier of automation systems, fantastic in this application.
+ILT help us, we'll say, two, three years in introduction to entry into to the business.

 James Ricchiuti - Needham & Co.
 LLC